Hermann-Bernhard Ramcke: Imprisonment and war crimes trial

+Nationalist political activities

 Following his release from nearly seven years captivity, Ramcke, through his public actions, became seen as a dedicated nationalist by his fellow generals and supported extreme right-wing movements such as the Naumann-Kreis in Germany.
 During an address to a meeting of the German paratrooper veterans' association in July 1951, Ramcke criticised what he claimed was Allied defamation of former German soldiers, and called for the release of "so-called war criminals".
-At a rally of SS veterans in October 1952 Ramcke gave a lengthy speech critical of the western Allies, during which he claimed that they were the real war criminals.
+At a rally of SS veterans in October 1952 Ramcke gave a lengthy speech critical of the Western Allies, during which he claimed that they were the real war criminals.

 In November 1952, Ramcke told a group of former SS men attending a HIAG meeting they should be proud of being blacklisted, while stating that in the future their blacklist would instead be seen as a "list of honor".
 Ramcke's remarks caused a furor in Germany; even the former SS General Felix Steiner distanced himself from them.
 Konrad Adenauer was so furious with Ramcke's remarks that he directed Thomas Dehler, the German federal Minister of Justice, to investigate the possibility of prosecuting Ramcke.
-Adenauer publicly described Ramcke's remarks as "irresponsible" and his associated behavior as "foolishness"—a reaction probably prompted because Adenauer's government had made a significant effort to obtain early release for Ramcke from French imprisonment.
+Adenauer publicly described Ramcke's remarks as "irresponsible" and his associated behavior as "foolishness"—a reaction likely prompted since Adenauer's government had made a significant effort to obtain the early release for Ramcke from French custody.

 Ramcke and his supporters argued that the intent of his actions following the war was to again seek to protect his men, both in their reputations and their future, such as in cautioning against their being used as "cannon fodder" in the speech to ex-paratroopers during the rearmament debate.
 This was consistent with his behavior throughout his military career.
 Ramcke published two autobiographies, one during the war and the other in 1951.
 He died in 1968.